 Our Computer Lab offers 16 Internet computers with Microsoft Office, photo editing software, and a resume writing program.
 Printing costs $0.15/page for black and white, and $0.50/page for color.
 We also have a scanner to digitize your photographs or documents, 2 large screen computers with special keyboards for those with vision impairment, and a microfilm reader for viewing local newspapers dating back to 1873.

 We understand that technology can be intimidating and that’s why PPL offers Geek Time!
 Patrons can schedule a time to sit down with a member of our well-trained staff to answer questions.
 Whether you choose to use our equipment or your own, we can show you how to get the most out of our many databases, electronic resources, and programs.
 Please contact us via email or phone (574-936-2324 ext.
 122).

 Fax Service – The library will send or receive faxes for patrons.
-The cost is $1.00/page to send within the U.S., $3.00/page to send internationally, and a flat fee of $1.00 to receive a fax.
+The cost is $1.00 per page to send within the U.S., $3.00 per page to send internationally, and a flat fee of $1.00 to receive a fax.
 PPL’s fax number is 574-936-7423.
 The fax machine is located in the Computer Lab.

-Hotspots – The library has ten wireless hotspots that may be checked out by resident card holders (Center or West Township residents) who are 18 or older and have no fines on their card.
+Hotspots – The library has ten wireless hotspots that may be checked out by Center or West Township cardholders who are at least 18 and have no fines on their card.
 Hotspots may be checked out for one week at a time from staff in the Computer Room.

-Notary Public Service – Notary service is available for a fee of $2.00/stamp.
+Notary Public Service – Notary service is available for a fee of $2.00 per stamp.

 Online Payment of Fees – Payment of library fees may be paid online by credit card.
 Follow this link to view your record and pay fees.
 Use the barcode number on your library card for access to your record.